Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Discussion, Conclusions and Future Work

 \textbf{MDLM Evaluation Guidelines.} Our findings motivate two key recommendations for evaluating MDLMs.
 First, benchmark reports should explicitly state the number of mask tokens used during evaluation.
 Our work suggests that this detail is critical for reproducibility, yet we observe that it is often omitted in prior work \citep{ye2025dream7bdiffusionlarge, song2025seed}.
 Second, we advocate incorporating mask-sensitivity analysis as a standard component of MDLM evaluation pipelines, conducted specifically on tasks requiring long-context comprehension.
 Popularising such analysis could reveal how novel decoding strategies and post-training methods influence robustness to variations in mask count, fostering a deeper understanding of model behaviour under realistic usage conditions.

-\textbf{Limitations.} In this work, we have focused on the analysis of open-source masked diffusion language models--LLaDA and Dream.
-However, we note that important details of the pre-training protocol for these models (such as the exact datasets used) have not been publicly released.
+\textbf{Limitations.} In this work, we have focused on the analysis of open-source MDLMs.
+However, we note that important details of the pre-training protocol for these models (e.g.,~exact datasets used) have not been publicly released.
 Their differing training data and pipelines likely contribute to some of the behaviours we uncovered, and a clearer picture could emerge with access to these details.
 Understanding how specific data distributions, masking schedules, and architectural choices interact with the diffusion objective would help disentangle model-specific quirks from general properties of MDLMs.
 This represents a limitation of our study, as a more complete understanding of context processing in diffusion models would benefit from controlled comparisons across models with fully transparent training setups.

-Moreover, the studied MDLMs have limited context windows (2048 tokens for Dream and 4096 for LLaDA), which complicates direct comparison with autoregressive models capable of handling substantially longer sequences.
-In particular, concurrent work by \citet{veseli2025positionalbiasesshiftinputs} shows that positional biases in autoregressive models shift as inputs approach the context limit.
-Whether a similar effect occurs in MDLMs remains unclear; we plan to investigate how context window length influences locality biases in future work.

-\textbf{Future Work.} Our findings open several avenues for future work.
+\textbf{Future Work.} In future work, we would like to examine uniform diffusion models \citep{Lou2023-da}, which avoid explicit masks and instead apply noise more evenly across the input.
+If such models prove more robust to context placement and less sensitive to decoding configurations, this could clarify whether the issues we identify are intrinsic to the diffusion paradigm or specific to masked variants.
 While we document strong locality biases in MDLMs, the mechanisms behind these biases remain unclear.
 A deeper analysis of the masked diffusion objective, particularly its weighting schemes and noise schedules, could help explain why models favour nearby context and suggest ways to adjust training dynamics for fewer positional biases.
-Another direction is to examine uniform diffusion models \citep{Lou2023-da}, which avoid explicit masks and instead apply noise more evenly across the input.
-If such models prove more robust to context placement and less sensitive to decoding configurations, this could clarify whether the issues we identify are intrinsic to the diffusion paradigm or specific to masked variants.